Pipeline YAML Reference#

 commands are executed

-Example of epilogue:
+Example of the epilogue

 version: v1.0